eclipse-zenoh/zenoh-backend-influxdb/v1/README.md

 :point_right: **Build "master" branch:** see [below](#How-to-build-it)

-:note: This supports InfluxDB 2.x.
+:note: This has partial support for InfluxDB 2.x.

 -------------------------------
 ## :warning: Documentation for previous 0.5 versions: